binhex/documentation/docker/faq/sonarr.md

 **Note**

-If you are using a self generated certificates for your downloaders then you may need to relax the new default restriction in Sonarr by going to Sonarr's web ui/Settings/General and then 'Security' heading and setting the dropdown for 'Certificate Validation' to either 'Disabled for Local Addresses' or 'Disabled' and click on 'Save Changes' (top left).
+If you are using a self generated certificates for your downloaders then you may need to relax the new default restriction in Sonarr by going to Sonarr's web ui/Settings/General and then 'Security' heading and setting the dropdown for 'Certificate Validation' to either 'Disabled for Local Addresses' or 'Disabled' and click on 'Save Changes' (top left).<br/>

 The 'latest' tagged version will still be v2 until v3 is officially released.